 A while ago, we wrote about Mendeley – an academic social network for researchers and educators.
 Using Mendeley, the researchers, lecturers, educators and librarians can connect with each other, share data, discuss ideas about their research, follow inspirational researchers around the world, collaborate and lots more.
 Today, we are going to discuss yet another useful tool for research scholars.
 Meet Papis, a powerful and highly extensible command-line based document and bibliography manager.
-Unlike Mendeley, Papis is not just for a particular research community but for every one who wants to manage their documents easily and effectively.
-Also, you can retain the full ownership to your data, because all data will be stored in your local drive.
+Unlike Mendeley, Papis is not just for a particular research community but for every one who wants to manage their documents easily as well as effectively.
+Further more, you can retain the full ownership to your data, because all data will be stored in your local drive.

 Concerning about the features of Papis, we can list the following;

 - Synchronize your documents using git, dropbox, rsync, OwnCloud, Google Drive etc.

 - No sign-up or account on any websites required to share libraries with your colleagues.